Hafeezmhk7/MSc-Data-Science-AI-material-QMUL/README.md

 # MSc-Data-Science-AI-material-QMUL

-## The material is divide into two semesters
+## The material is divided into two semesters